-Every business and organisation will occasionally find itself involved in disputes with suppliers, customers or professional advisers.
+Every business and organisation will occasionally find itself involved in disputes with suppliers and customers, or between shareholders and directors.
 We can help you achieve a swift, satisfactory and commercially sensible outcome to your dispute.

 We have considerable experience of High Court and County Court claims, but are also proponents of mediation, arbitration and other forms of alternative dispute resolution, which provide a cheaper and more certain alternative to court action.

-We can advise and represent you in the following areas:
+We can advise and represent you in the following areas.
+Click on each one for more information.

 Breach of restrictive covenants and breach of confidence